For your first session, make sure that everything is ready to work.

 For a dog with a history, for instance, of persistent sheep chasing/worrying, some trainers would prefer to take the dog into a field with sheep and to give it a significant correction whenever the dog turns his head to “eye” to the sheep.
 Others prefer to let the dog chase and get near to the quarry before administering a correction.
 Both approaches are extremely effective, but remember - no command is given in these cases.
 You should appear neither to have taken part in nor even to have noticed the sheep or your dog’s reaction to them.
 The use of a long flexi-line can be useful here, as a safety back up – just in case something goes wrong – like 1) the PACDOG collar has not been fitted properly and or set correctly 2) the dog is sufficiently aroused to ignore the stimulation or 3) the dog is too well insulated (electrically) - trim his fur a little (see earlier section)

 See ENFORCEMENT OF OBEDIENCE section

 The Tone or Vibration facility on your PACDOG Remote Trainer should be seen quickly to be the preferred solution to long-term obedience training.
 It reinforces your voice command or whistle by giving the Tone or Vibration pre-warning when needed.
-Once the dog has had the correction a few times the Tone or Vibration pre-warning is usually enough to make him respond to your voice command or whistle.
-Training should then progress till he begins to defer to your command - without waiting for the tone or vibration warning.
-All that remains thereafter is to wean him off the collar altogether
+Once the dog has had the correction a few times the Tone or Vibration pre-warning is usually enough to make it respond to your voice command or whistle.
+Training should then progress till the dog begins to defer to your command - without waiting for the tone or vibration warning.
+All that remains thereafter is to wean the collar from the dog altogether

 Beside the above, super-humane, progressive, training method, the tone or vibration facility can be used effectively